Home

 'A purely religious message'

-A district court ruled in favor of town, holding that the city was justified in denying the Camp Structure flag because the show amounted to authorities speech.
-A federal appeals court affirmed the district court docket, holding that the elevating of the Christian flag "would threaten to communicate and endorse a purely religious message on behalf of town."
+A district court docket ruled in favor of town, holding that town was justified in denying the Camp Structure flag as a result of the display amounted to government speech.
+A federal appeals courtroom affirmed the district courtroom, holding that the elevating of the Christian flag "would threaten to communicate and endorse a purely non secular message on behalf of town."

-"The City's exclusion of Camp Constitution's flag from the City Corridor Flag Poles discussion board solely because the flag was referred to as 'Christian' is unconstitutional viewpoint discrimination," his lawyer argued.
+"The Metropolis's exclusion of Camp Structure's flag from the Metropolis Hall Flag Poles discussion board solely as a result of the flag was known as 'Christian' is unconstitutional viewpoint discrimination," his lawyer argued.

 Staver praised the courtroom's motion Monday.